krypto5863/COM3d2-AdvancedMaterialModifier/README.md

 ## Usage ##

 Usage is pretty simple.
 Drop the plugin .dll into your Bepinex/Plugins folder and start your game.
-If you're using configuration manager, which is how AdvancedMaterialModifier (aka AMM) was designed to be configured, then press F1 and set your settings underneath the AMM drawer there.

-If you are not using ConfigurationManager, then check Bepinex/Config for a new configuration file that can be used to configure AMM.
-Changes may not apply immediately without a restart if this method is used.
+AMM now has a proper UI, you can open it from the gear menu or configure a hotkey in the ConfigurationManager.

 # Enjoy #
 And don't abuse your meidos!